-The pharmacy is accessible and advertises its services appropriately.
-It supplies medicines safely to people with appropriate advice to ensure they are used correctly.
-The pharmacy keeps detailed records of any conversations it has with other healthcare providers about people's medicine and health which ensures continuity of care.
+The pharmacy provides a range of services to support the needs of the local population.
+And it advertises these services appropriately.
+The pharmacy supplies medicines safely to people with the necessary advice to ensure they are used correctly.
+Team members give additional advice to people taking high-risk medicines to make sure they are taken safely.
 The pharmacy obtains its medicines from reputable suppliers.
 It stores them securely and makes regular checks to ensure that they are still suitable for supply.
 The pharmacy delivers medicines to people safely and keeps appropriate records of this.
 The pharmacy accepts unwanted medicines and disposes of them appropriately.

-The pharmacy was accessed by a small step.
-But one side of the step had been levelled with the pavement which allowed for disabled access.
+The pharmacy was open seven days a week.
+The pharmacy had level access and there was an automatic door.
 The pharmacy and the consultation room were wheelchair accessible.
 Adjustments could be made for people with disabilities, such as producing large print labels.
 A range of health-related posters and leaflets were displayed and advertised details of services offered both in store and locally.
 Team members explained that if a person requested a service not offered by the pharmacy at the time, they referred them to other nearby pharmacies or providers, calling ahead to ensure the service could be provided there.
 Up-to-date signposting resources and details of local support agencies were accessed online.